 The name of the stylish ventriloquist/gastromancer in this $1 photo is Fay Audra.

 Fay was born in Rochester, New York in 1934.
 Her parents’ names were Clarence and Ruby.
-A sound engineer and assemblyman, Clarence was employed at the Eastman Kodak Company.
-The family lived on Saranac Street.
+A sound engineer and assemblyman, Clarence was employed at the Eastman Kodak Company and his family lived on Saranac Street.

-We aren’t sure what year or where this photo was taken.
-It might have been a talent show.
+We aren’t sure where this photo was taken or what year Fay Audra performed her ventriloquist act.
+It might have been a talent show or a beauty pageant.
 Or maybe Fay spent her summers performing at one of the popular Catskills resorts that attracted so many upper-middle-class families in the 1950s.
-(I know.
-The Catskills are a bit of a hike from Rochester—but I like to imagine Fay opening up for Baby and Johnny.)
+(And I know the Catskills are a bit of a hike from Rochester—but I do like to imagine Fay opening up for Baby and Johnny!)

-After graduating from Keuka College Nursing School in 1955, Fay joined the Air Force.
-Pretty cool, huh?
-And in 1988, she was engaged to a pilot.
+After graduating from Keuka College Nursing School in 1955, Fay joined the Air Force and in 1988, she was engaged to a pilot.
 How long was Fay in the Air Force?
 Did she serve overseas?
 Did she meet her fiancé in the Air Force?

 We don’t know.